Changes From Pulp 2¶

 Importers -> Remotes¶

-Distributors -> Publishers¶
+Distributors -> Publication/Exporters¶

 A new feature of Pulp 3 is that the content set of a repository is versioned.
 Each time the content set of a repository is changed, a new immutable repository version is created.
+An empty repository version is created upon creation of a repository.